emilkarlen/exactly/README.md

     PASS

-"PASS" means that all assertions were satisfied.
+"PASS" means that the two assertions were satisfied.

 It also means is that the action to check - the 'helloworld' program - is is found in the same directory as the test case file, and also that it behaved as expected.

 The following test case displays a potpurri of functionality.
-It does not make sense! but displays what is currently supported.
+(Beware that this test case does not make sense! - it just displays some of `exactly`'s functionality.)

     [conf]